 The following are courses that have been offered or are usually offered by the Gender Studies program.
 For a comprehensive list of courses, please refer to the current Schedule of Classes or Course Catalog.

 An examination of the primary feminist responses to the omission of gender as fundamental category of analysis in social and political theory-liberal, socialist, Marxist, psychoanalytic, and radical.
-Prerequisite: One course in Phil. or GWS and Instructor Permission.
+Prerequisite: One course in GEN.

 An exploration of the lived realities of women's lives and the changing relations between the sexes from the French Revolution to the present.
 Themes include separate spheres, cultural construction of gender and motherhood, women's changing economic roles, conflicts in class and empire, and discourses of/on femininity.
 Prerequisite: HIST 101 or 201 or instructor permission.